208rishabh/vaccine-availability-notifier/README.md

 # vaccine-availability-notifier

 For any given district, get notified on a telegram channel when covid vaccine is available.
-The notifications are configurable for certain vaccine types or age groups as well, depending on use case.
+The notifications are configurable for certain vaccine types or age groups as well.
 Different telegram channels can be notified for different use case (district - vaccine - age group combinations).
+Vaccine type and age groups are not mandatory parameters.

 How to setup?
 * Get a telegram bot and set the token as env called `TELEGRAM_BOT_TOKEN`.